 How Do These Two Companies Approach Multi-GPU Setup?

-So a GPU from the HD 5800 series can be combined with another 5800 series GPU (say 5830 and 5870), but a different hundred series can not (so a 5770 and 5870 are incompatible).
-There is an exception with the HD 7870 XT cards that can be paired up with an HD 7900 series GPU.
+This means a GPU from the HD 5800 series can be combined with another 5800 series GPU (for example, 5830 and 5870), but a different hundred series cannot (so a 5770 and 5870 are incompatible).

 Is There Anything Good About These Technologies?